Oct 29, 2021

 • Employee costs – salaries and other payments to employees,

-• Customer service costs – customer cards, service software or coffee,
+• Client service costs – client loyalty cards, service software or coffee,

 • Training costs,